jerry-sky/personal-notebook/main/linux-mint-setup.md

-# Linux Mint Setup
+---
+lang: 'en-GB'
+title: 'Linux Mint Setup'
+author: 'Jerry Sky'
+description: 'A part of the PC Setup that contains steps specific to Linux Mint.'
+keywords: 'linux, linux mint, setup, steps, config, customization'
+---

+---

-This note contains all the settings related to Linux Mint setup.
-These settings are specific to this system.
+These settings are specific to Linux Mint system.
 For more see [PC Setup](pc-setup.md).

 ### Install the Linux Mint Cinnamon distribution